jenkinsci/venafi-codesigning-plugin/README.md

     ]
     ~~~

- * `venafiClientToolsDir`: Specify the path to the directory in which Venafi CodeSign Protect client tools are installed.
+ * `venafiClientToolsDir`: Specifies the path to the directory in which Venafi CodeSign Protect client tools are installed.
 If not specified, it's autodetected as follows:

      - Linux: /opt/venafi/codesign
      - macOS: /Library/Venafi/CodeSigning